 New research suggests women are growing disillusioned with the ‘superwoman’ idea that you can have a high-flying career and a great family life.
 But is the answer a simple return to the home?

 Okay, so everyone knows that the superwoman phenomenon is unrealisable, but does that necessarily correlate to what the Daily Mail suggests is solid proof that women want to stay at home with the family, even if they could afford to?

+The cost of private holiday and after school childcare has increased by on average 10.1% in the last year, according to the Daycare Trust.
 Because of the cost and hours of holiday childcare, most parents have to juggle all sorts of different holiday cover, from grandparents/relatives to friends to schemes.

 Women seem okay with sacrificing pay for flexibility, but that is because they cannot actually cope without the flexibility.
 But why on earth should they be paid less pro-rata just for doing a job a day or two less a week [and probably putting in more than their hours]?

 Some of us have long enough memories to recall the reasons why women fought not to be consigned to the home: the boredom, the endless self sacrifice, the lack of any kind of public voice, the lack of any kind of recognition, the lack of any kind of independence, the patronising attitudes…

 There’s got to be a better way than just rehashing dead ideas.